MarlinFirmware/Marlin/README.md

 L #  Layer    Layer height.
 (Height of nozzle above bed)  If not specified .20mm will be used.

-M #  Multiplier Retraction Multiplier.
+Q #  Multiplier Retraction Multiplier.
 Normally not needed.
 Retraction defaults to 1.0mm and
                 un-retraction is at 1.2mm   These numbers will be scaled by the specified amount

 N #  Nozzle   Used to control the size of nozzle diameter.
 If not specified, a .4mm nozzle is assumed.